-Using non-GAMIT files in htoglb
+Using non-GAMIT files in htog1b

-- htoglb can convert other types of solution/covariance matrix files into GLOBK binary h-files. - There are caveats when this is done because these other file formats don't contain the same meta data as the GAMIT h-files. - For GAGE/PBO Frame resolved SINEX files: - Use the -d=TR option to apply rotation and translation loosening - -m=512 (allocate 512 Mb memory) is needed from more recent files - There are "loose" SINEX files for which -d=TR is not needed except for CWU files which are not loose (these are the submitted AC files) - IGS SINEX files - Use -s option for name translation with point codes - Variance-covariance matrix will need scaling depending on AC (scaling value supplied in .gdl file).
+- htoglb can convert other types of solution/covariance matrix files into GLOBK binary h-files. - There are caveats when this is done because these other file formats don't contain the same meta data as the GAMIT h-files. - For GAGE/PBO Frame resolved SINEX files: - Use the -d=R option to apply rotation loosening (-d=RT also loosens translation). - -m=512 (allocate 512 Mb memory) is needed from more recent files - There are "loose" SINEX files for which -d=TR is not needed except for CWU files which are not loose (these are the submitted AC files)

+IGS SINEX files

+- Use -s option for name translation with point codes. -d=R should also be used also. - Variance-covariance matrix will need scaling depending on AC (scaling value supplied in .gdl file).
 COD solution of more difference from unity (~10-4)